Compare no annual fee credit cards

 With plenty of credit cards with no annual fee on the market, there is no such thing as a one-size-fits-all card.
 Here’s how you can help to choose the right card for you:

 - Ask yourself what you’ll use the card for.
 Are you a big spender?
+Bonus points chaser?
 Planning an overseas trip?
 Wanting to consolidate debt?
-Before you apply for a credit card with no annual fee, factor your spending habits into the equation.
+Before you apply for a credit card with no annual fee, factor your spending habits and specific financial situation into the equation.
+For example, most rewards credit cards tend to come with an annual fee as this helps to fund the rewards program.
+It may be difficult to find a no annual fee rewards card.

 - Compare other fees.
 As mentioned above, just because you’re not being charged an annual fee doesn’t mean you won’t be charged in other ways.
-Calculate the potential costs of keeping your credit card for a year or two.
+Perhaps there are other fees you're looking to avoid besides an annual fee?
+Calculate the potential costs of keeping your credit card for a year or two against the minimum credit limit and maximum credit limit.
 Then compare this to your spending profile and budget to see which credit card may suit.

 - Use comparison tables.
 In a world of complicated financial jargon, comparison tables can help you to compare apples to apples.
 Use our comparison tools to filter down and compare different credit card purchase rates, interest free days, late payment fees and much more.